Weinstein pleads not guilty to sexual assaults in California

 He now awaits a second trial on a second coast, and the possibility of another lengthy sentence.

-Weinstein’s charges involve five women and span from 2004 to 2013.
+Weinstein’s indictment involves five women in incidents spanning from 2004 to 2013.
 Most are said to have taken place in the hotels in Beverly Hills and Los Angeles that the New York-based Weinstein would make his headquarters for Hollywood business.
 Some took place during Oscars week, when his films were perennial contenders before the #MeToo movement brought him down.

 He pleaded not guilty to four counts of rape, four counts of forcible oral copulation, two counts of sexual battery by restraint and one count of sexual penetration by use of force, charges that together could bring a sentence of 140 years.